-Zeppelin drummer John Bonham died 41 years ago.
-Where was his last show with the band and what did they play?
+Zeppelin drummer John Bonham died in 1980 - where was his last show with the band and what did they play?

 It's now more than 40 years since Led Zeppelin officially disbanded.
 The legendary rock band has reunited on several occasions - notably at Live Aid in 1985 and again for a charity event in 2007 which entered the record books as the "Highest Demand For Tickets For One Music Concert" after 20 million requests hit the O2's website.

 This event was held in tribute to Ahmet Ertegun, the man behind Zeppelin's record label, Atlantic, who had died the previous year.
 The O2 show marked Led Zeppelin's first full-length performance since the death of their drummer John Bonham nearly three decades earlier.
 For the night, his place was taken by his son, Jason.